jython/book/chapter19.rst

   In fact, we see this very problem in the Jython runtime.
 A certain amount of context needs to be made available to execute Python code.
 In the past, we would look this ``ThreadState`` up from the thread.
-This may have been faster in the past, but it now slows things down, and unnecessarily limits what a given thread can do.
+Historically, this may have been in fact faster in the past, but it now slows things down, and unnecessarily limits what a given thread can do.
 A future refactoring of Jython will likely remove the use of ``ThreadState`` completely, simultaneously speeding and cleaning things up.

 In the end, thread locals are an interesting aside.
 They do not work really at all in a task-oriented model, because you don't want to